eyedoteye/Project-Self-Love/README.md

 # Mak-Gam
 Relearning sdl &amp; c via building a small game.
-Special thanks to lazyfoo and sdl wiki
+Special thanks to lazyfoo and sdl wiki and also Handmade Hero

+idk what to make